FAQ on the Paleos®ULTRA

 Evolution has not constructed our feet for these substrates.
 At best one may get used to it, but we are convinced that this has little to do with Natural Running in its truest sense.
 Whoever wants to put such demands on and train his feet "naturally" must go to nature - because unfortunately there is no other way!
 See also "Barefoot for Beginners/Migrators"!

 Hence the same question again and again is: why don't people prefer to run barefoot in nature?
 They simply don't do this because in nature one never knows on what your foot will land with the next step.
 Things like the fear of injury and greater demands on care and concentration do spoil the fun when running in nature!
 It's Exactly THAT that the Paleos® are able to change!
+Please take a look at the "Multi-Paws".
+This option/upgrade for the Paleos® make them suitable for all urban soils and conditions!

 Off the roads and concrete paths where you can experience the natural and varied cushioning due to the ground, you'll find the best conditions to train your feet naturally.
 So we better get off the road and go to nature.